Americans vote in midterm verdict on Trump rule

 "We´ll just have to work a little bit differently," he told reporters when asked how he´d live with a Democrat-controlled lower chamber.
 The party of a first-term president tends to lose congressional seats in off-year elections.
 However, a healthy economy favors the incumbent, so Trump may yet defy the historical pattern.

 New figures on the eve of the polls confirmed that job growth is soaring and Trump gives himself credit for the "hottest economy on Earth."
-But to the dismay of some Republicans he has often pivoted away from that message.
+But to the dismay of some Republicans he has often pivoted away from that message in the final week of campaigning to emphasize a hardline crackdown against undocumented immigrants.

 For almost two years, Trump´s rule-breaking, sometimes chaotic administration has enjoyed a largely free hand from the twin Republican-controlled chambers, but the midterms could finally see his wings clipped.